OUR PLAYFUL BIRDS!!

 been made for us by a company called Corners Limited.
 This is the same company that builds cages for most of the zoos and animal parks across the country.

-Since one of our favorite things in each city we travel too is to check out the local zoo and visit the animals we have seen this brand of cage in use all over the
+Since one of our favorite things to do in each city we travel too is to check out the local zoo and visit the animals, we have seen this brand of cage in use all

-country.
-A few months back we were able to actually meet the people that have built all of our cages instead of just knowing them on the phone.
-We met them
+over the country.
+A couple years back we were able to actually meet the people that have built all of our cages instead of just knowing them on the phone.
+We

-all when we drove out to Kalamazoo, MI to pick up this new cage customized by Frank for our wonderful new bus.
-It is a great small company with just a few
+met them all when we drove out to Kalamazoo, MI to pick up this new cage customized by Frank for our wonderful new bus.
+It is a great small company with just

-employees, but boy do they build a fabulous product.
+a few employees, but boy do they build a fabulous product.
 We even keep in touch a bit through e-mail with them.
-So if are ever looking for any type of cage for any
+So if are ever looking for any type of cage for

 |